ArdWang/NEWCONCEPTENGLISH2/README.md

 The plane from Landon arrived at Sydney airport and workers unload a number of wooden boxes.
 They contained clothing.
 One of the boxes was extremely heavy so a worker to opend up the box.
 He found a man was lying in the on top of a pile of woollen goods.
 The man was arrested.
 He had travelled in the box from London.
 He had pay 3500 pounds.
 The normal price of a ticket is 2000 pounds.

+#### Lesson47 A thirsty ghost

+Mr.Ian Thompson bought a public house but it is haunted so he is going to sell it.
+There was a strange noise in the bar one night and the room was in disorder next morning.
+Mr.Thompson found that the doors had been blocked by chairs and the furniture had been moved.
+He doesn't believe that some villagers broke into the bar and had a drink.
+Anybody in the village wantn't to buy the pub.